pyhor/cinema-mgmt-system-2020/README.md

    - Import the provided SQL file (if available) or refer to the documentation for table structures.

 3. **Configuration:**
-   Update the database connection settings in your PHP files (usually `db_connection.php` or similar) to match your local MySQL credentials.
+   Update the database connection settings in the PHP files (usually `db_connection.php` or similar) to match the local MySQL credentials.

 4. **Access the App:**
-   Open your browser and navigate to `http://localhost/cinema-system/index.html`.
+   Open the browser and navigate to `http://localhost/cinema-system/index.html`.

 > [!TIP]
 > For a detailed step-by-step guide, database schema, and system architecture, please refer to the [**DOKUMENTASI HOR PEI YU.pdf**](https://github.com/pyhor/form5-cinema-management-system/blob/main/DOKUMENTASI%20HOR%20PEI%20YU.pdf) file included in this repository.